 Introduction

-• SDLC stands for Software Development Life Cycle.
+• SDLC stands for System/Software Development Life Cycle

 Definition

-• SDLC is a structured process used by software development teams to design, develop, test, deploy, and maintain software products and ensures that the software being developed meets the requirements of the customer.
+• SDLC is a structured process used by software development teams to design, develop, test, deploy, and maintain software products and ensure that the software being developed meets the requirements of the customer.

 • SDLC is a framework that provides a systematic approach to software development and ensures that the software being developed meets the requirements of the customer.